filip-husnik/pseudofinder/README.md

 Installation requirements: python3, pip3 (or any other way how to install python libraries), argparse, biopython, ncbi-blast+

-Databases: NCBI-NR protein database (or similar such as SwissProt) formatted for blastp/blastx searches
+Databases: NCBI-NR protein database (or similar such as SwissProt) formatted for blastp/blastx searches.

 Input files: Genome sequence with annotations in the genbank (.gbf/.gbk) format.